Russian stock market, crushed by war, will partially reopen | Headlines

 Russian stock market, crushed by war, will partially reopen

 Stocks last traded in Moscow on Feb.
-25. A day earlier the MOEX sank 33% after Russian President Vladimir Putin ordered the invasion of Ukraine.
+25. A day earlier the MOEX sank 33per cent after Russian forces invaded Ukraine.

-When Moscow's market reopens, trading will be limited, and investors' true sentiment difficult to judge.
+Investor sentiment could be difficult to judge given the restraints in force.
 The country has banned short-selling, in which investors essentially bet on stock prices to go down.
-And foreign shareholders will be unable to sell shares — a restriction Russia has put in place to counter Western sanctions against its financial system and the ruble, which has been sharply devalued.

-Moscow's stock exchange is tiny, with a market capitalization of about $773 billion at the end of last year, according to the World Federation of Exchanges.
-That is dwarfed by the New York Stock Exchange, where the total of all equities is roughly $28 trillion.
+Moscow's stock exchange is tiny, with a market capitalization of about USD773 billion at the end of last year, according to the World Federation of Exchanges.
+That is dwarfed by the New York Stock Exchange, where the total of all equities is roughly USD28 trillion.

-The average exposure by a U.S. investor through a mutual fund or retirement account to Russia is exceedingly small, according to Ben Johnson, director of global ETF research at Morningstar.
-“If someone is holding a traditional 60% stock, 40% bond portfolio matched to a global index, their exposure to Russia would be roughly 0.02% of their portfolio,'' Johnson said.
-“Russia barely registers.''
-The reopening of Russia's stock market has only minimal economic significance compared with the heavy weight of U.S.-led sanctions.
-A myriad of U.S., European and Japanese companies have pulled out of the country; there have been bank runs and panic buying of staples like sugar; and Russia's currency, the ruble, has been beaten down.
+It took nearly a month for Russia's central bank to relaunch trading in local government bonds, denominated in rubles.

+Average Russians do trade in in Russian stocks: the central bank estimates that roughly 7.7 trillion rubles, equal to roughly USD79 billion, of Russia's stock was owned by retail investors as of late 2021.

-Before the war, there had been growing interest in Russian stocks among foreign institutional investors looking for opportunities in emerging markets.
+Before the war, foreign investors were showing growing interest in Russian stocks as an emerging markets opportunity.
 But roughly a week into the war, Russia was removed from emerging markets indexes compiled by MSCI, a division of Morgan Stanley.

 MCSI said that after consultation with a large number of asset managers it determined the Russian stock market to be "uninvestable."
 That took away a primary incentive for fund managers to invest there.